 - 5-6 basil leaves or fresh mint

-- 1 full tbsp sugar (or 2 tbsp of sweet honey as such acacia, or thousand flower, or orange flower honey)
+- 1 full tbsp of sugar (or 2 tablespoons of honey, such as acacia or orange blossom honey)

-- olive oil to fry (you may also use peanut oil)
+- Olive oil for frying; you may also use peanut oil

 - Salt and pepper

-- Extra: a tsp of grated dark chocolate; add it at the end of the cooking
+- Extra: a teaspoon of grated dark chocolate; add it at the end of the cooking

 - Extra: a clove of garlic to add when you sweat the onion

-- Wash the eggplants, remove the stem and the leaves, dice but don’t peel them;
+- Wash and dice the eggplant, but don’t peel them;

-- Place the dices into a strainer or directly into the kitchen sink;
+- Place the eggplant pieces into a strainer or directly in the kitchen sink;

-- Generously sprinkle with salt, and allow to sit for 1 hour;
+- Generously sprinkle with salt, and allow them to sit for 1 hour;

-- Wash, peel and cut the celery into small dices (about half centimeter);
+- Wash and dice the celery into very small pieces;

-- Scold the celery in boiling water for 2 minutes, drain it still crisp and save the water as you will need it for the tomatoes;
+- Immerse the celery in boiling water for 2 minutes, drain it while still crisp and save the water as you will need it for the tomatoes;

-- Bring the water to a boil again, scold the tomatoes for a few seconds and rinse them under cold running water; peel the tomatoes, discard the seeds and cut them into coarse strips;
+- Bring the water to a boil again, immerse the tomatoes for 30 seconds, or until the skins start to peel back, and rinse them under cold running water; peel the tomatoes, discard the seeds, and cut them into coarse pieces;

-- Toast the pine-nuts in a nonstick pan for a few minutes: don’t scorch them;
+- Toast the pine nuts in a nonstick pan for a few minutes.
+Stir them so that they don’t burn;

-- Sweat the onion in a large hot skillet with two tbsp of oil;
+- Sweat the onion (cook them over very low heat until they turn translucent) in a large hot skillet with two tablespoons of oil;

-- When the onion gets golden, add the tomatoes and the tomato paste; cook over medium heat without lid for about 10 minutes,
+- When the onion turns golden, add the tomatoes and the tomato paste; cook over medium heat without a lid for about 10 minutes;

 - Cook for about 3-4 minutes;

-- Dissolve the sugar into the vinegar.
-Stir well and pour into the vegetables;
+- Dissolve the sugar in the vinegar.
+Stir well and pour it on the vegetables;

 - Let simmer until reduced;

-- Rinse off the salt from the eggplants in cold running water;
+- Rinse the salt off the eggplant in cold running water;

-- Fry the eggplant dices in plenty of super hot extra virgin olive oil in two or three times;
+- Fry the eggplant pieces in plenty of very hot extra virgin olive oil in two or three batches;

-- When they get golden, drain them with a skimmer and place the dices onto a tray lined with paper towel to remove the excess of oil;
+- When they turn golden, take them out with a skimmer and place the pieces on a tray lined with a paper towel in order to remove the excess oil;

-- When you have fried all the eggplants, add them to the other vegetables; stew over low heat for 5 minutes;
+- When you have fried all the eggplant, add the pieces to the other vegetables; stew over low heat for 5 minutes;

 - Wash and add the basil leaves;

-- Stir well and cook for a few more minutes to develop more flavor;
+- Stir well and cook for a few more minutes so that they absorb all the flavor;

-- Garnish with some basil leaves and abundant pine-nuts; enjoy your caponata.
+- Garnish with some basil leaves and pine nuts and enjoy your caponata.

 How can you keep caponata?

-Caponata is best enjoyed at room temperature, sprinkled with chopped basil.
+Caponata is best eaten at room temperature and sprinkled with chopped basil.
 It keeps fresh up to 2 or 3 days in an airtight container in the fridge.
-Yet, it gets even tastier!
+It gets even tastier as it absorbs the flavors.
 Take it out of the fridge at least one hour before serving.